(+91) 9686 448899

 Materials and energy are the foundations for products, machinery and construction all the same.
 The type of material used depends heavily on the cost, availability, and the requirement for purpose.
 We observed how metal replaced wood but with the onset of plastics, we found it to be a cheaper alternative to metal.

-After World War II, where plastic was found to be produced in a cheaper manner, the price of casting metals observed a steep rise.
+After World War II, when plastic was found to be produced in a cheaper manner, the price of casting metals observed a steep rise.
 And for this purpose, most products that were traditionally made using metal have been replaced by plastics.
 Determining the kind of material to be used requires expertise and experience for good judgement.
 Since the 1960s, the plastics industry has grown over 20 times.

 Most plastics require additives and fillers to meet their ideal performance characteristics.
 Different materials, forms and additives create possibilities for a large range of options.
-Over time, plastic manufacturers have learnt about these variations and how they take into effect, but they are still dependent on the polymer companies to acquire the exact formulations.
+Over time, plastic manufacturers have learnt about these variations and how they take into effect, but they are still dependent on polymer companies to acquire the exact formulations.

 Due to the huge size of these molecules, they are classified by scientists as macromolecules.
 The length of the polymer chain also determines its weight alongside increasing the viscosity (or resistance to the flow of a liquid).
 Greater surface area results in a greater area to which molecules can stick and hence, a higher viscosity.